 With the right technology, reporting is fast and easy.
 Here are some of the most common reporting automation challenges—and their solutions.

 Reporting is Done Manually

-Organizations must operate in an “always-on” digital world where results are expected on demand.
-It’s unacceptable for only one person to know how to pull reports out of your legacy system, and you can’t afford the chaotic reporting scramble that occurs before a meeting with executives.
-The bottom line is that manual reporting processes take too much time and result in mistakes.
+Organizations must operate in an always-on digital world where results are expected on demand.
+It’s unacceptable for only one person to know how to pull reports out of your legacy system, and you can’t afford the chaotic reporting scramble that occurs before an executive meeting.
+The bottom line is that manual reporting processes take too much time and cause mistakes.

 Data is Languishing in Excel

 Small business accounting applications’ feeble reporting capabilities lead to using spreadsheets as workarounds.
 That means you’re switching between tabs, reformatting, applying formulas, and copying and pasting.
 Not only is this a time-draining, error-prone initiative, but by the time you sort out your data and present it to your team, it’s already outdated.

 Challenges and new opportunities can pop up any time, requiring you to pivot direction.
 Without instant access to real-time data and the ability to customize reports for your business and industry, you can’t get deep insights for fast, confident decisions.